 To maximize your time (especially if you only have a few days in Tokyo to begin with), I highly recommend taking the Kagayaki, which reaches Kanazawa in 2.5 hours.
 The Hakutaka has more stops and takes closer to 3 or 3.5 hours.

 However, all Kagayaki trains require a seat reservation!
 If you have a JR pass, you’ll need to visit a JR office to book your seat.

 Pro tip for JR Pass holders: If you already have an itinerary planned when you arrive in Japan, you can make all of your shinkansen reservations when you pick up your pass.
 Be sure to order your pass in advance!

 Limited Express Train from Kyoto to Kanazawa

 The JR Thunderbird limited express line runs from Kyoto to Kanazawa once or twice an hour.
 The travel time is a little over 2 hours, and tickets are about 6,400 yen.
-The JR Pass covers the entire journey, and seat reservations aren’t required.
+The Japan Rail Pass covers the entire journey, and seat reservations aren’t required.

 I recommend catching the earliest train for a day trip to Kanazawa, which leaves around 7:30am from Kyoto Station.
 You can check the JR West timetable for the latest updates.

 The Hokuriku shinkansen runs from Tokyo through Nagano to Kanazawa.
 Two train categories run from Nagano Station: the Kagayaki and Hakutaka.
 Tickets cost about 4,900 yen and are covered by the JR Pass.

 The Kagayaki train from Nagano to Kanazawa only takes an hour.
 However, as noted above, all Kagayaki trains require a seat reservation.
 If you have a JR pass, you’ll need to visit a JR office to book your seat.
 And the Nagano Station JR office doesnt’ open until 10am some days, so make sure you reserve in advance!